iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Experimental Results

 As the budget increases to $K=10$, we observed the most significant gains in competitive quality.
 The \textit{Above Median} rate climbs sharply to 80\%, accompanied by a peak \textit{Any Medal} rate of 45\%.
 This suggests that higher debugging budgets enable the agent to resolve deeper structural inconsistencies, such as tensor shape mismatches or logic errors within \textit{Preprocessing Coder}'s data transformation logic.
 Notably, the performance plateaus between $K=10$ and $K=20$, where the valid submission rate and \textit{Any Medal} remain static while average execution time increases 13\%.

-The results suggests that setting $K=10$ results in the most efficiency for \tool, balancing the high computational cost of iterative LLM calls against the diminishing returns of late-stage refinement.
-This self-correction mechanism effectively ensures that the final integrated pipeline follows strategic blueprint's contract, preventing potentially catastrophic runtime failures.
+The results suggest that setting $K=10$ is the most efficient configuration for \tool, balancing the high computational cost of iterative LLM calls against the diminishing returns of late-stage refinement.
+This self-correction mechanism helps ensure that the final integrated pipeline satisfies the strategic blueprint's contract, preventing potentially catastrophic runtime failures.